Fishers Expungement Attorney

 Expungement is the process of sealing a criminal record so that it can only be accessed by law enforcement under certain circumstances.
 This means that neither your conviction nor arrest will appear in background checks for employment, lease agreements, and other business transactions.
 Expungement also means that you will no longer have to disclose your arrest to employers or loan providers.

-For help with Indiana’s complex expungement process, call the Fishers criminal defense lawyers of Massillamany Jeter & Carson LLP at (317) 434-1490.
+For assistance with Indiana’s expungement process, contact our Fishers criminal defense team at Massillamany Jeter & Carson LLP by calling (317) 434-1490.

 What is the Second Chance Law?